 - Deploy: The operational team is deploying the new feature in production.
 But as automation is one of the DevOps principles, it is possible to set up continuous deployment.

-- Monitor: The monitoring is an important step as it allows to fix incidents faster and to create a better experience for your end-user.
+- Monitor: Monitoring is an important step as it allows you to fix incidents faster and create a better experience for your end-user.